beekayg15/First-iOS-App/README.md

 - **Graphical Features** :
   - The project contains **multiple graphical content** ranging from _bending of borders_ to _styled fonts_, _contrasting colour switches_, _pictures_ and _eye-soothing layout_.
-  - The UI at the same time does not compromise on interativity.
+  - The UI at the same time does not compromise on interactivity.
   - The `Tips` screen and the `Locations` screen provide great graphical interactivity like drop down of answers and navigation through the map respectively.

 - **Swift and SwiftUI** :